 Following preparation, the part undergoes the actual scanning process.
 The scanner captures the part's geometry using laser or structured light, resulting in a point cloud.
 This point cloud is then transformed into a mesh – a digital model comprising interconnected vertices, edges, and faces.
 This mesh accurately represents the original part, capturing its shape and dimensions.
 However, it's crucial to note that this mesh is often unsuitable for manufacturing or design modifications and necessitates further processing.

-From Mesh to Solid: Preparing for Manufacturing3d-scan-and-solid-model
+From Mesh to Solid: Preparing for Manufacturing

 Post-scanning, the mesh file, useful for 3D printing, typically requires conversion into a solid model for other manufacturing processes.
 This step involves reverse engineering, where the mesh serves as a reference for creating a CAD (Computer-Aided Design) model.
 This CAD model is far more adaptable and suitable for various manufacturing processes.
 At this juncture, additional details like threading, fitting tolerances, and other vital features are incorporated into the model, rendering it ready for practical manufacturing use or further design improvements.